ImJustJonny/ImJustJonny/README.md

 - 🔭 I’m currently working on my Wake Tech Classes.

-- 🌱 I’m taking the time to learn more about **Amazon Web Services, , GCP, Kubernetes, and more.**
+- 🌱 I’m taking the time to learn more about **Front-end website development with languages like javascript, css, and more**

 - 📫 The best way to reach me is at **jonathonrussellus@gmail.com**